milvus-io/milvus-docs/site/en/guides/index.md

 The query method is as follows:

-- If `NQ` &ge; `gpu_search_threshold`, the entire query process is executed on the GPU.
+- If `NQ` &ge; `gpu_search_threshold`, GPU handles the entire query task.
-- If `NQ` < `gpu_search_threshold`, GPU handles the task of finding the nprobe nearest unit in the IVF, and CPU handles other operations.
+- If `NQ` < `gpu_search_threshold`, GPU handles the task of retrieving the `nprobe` nearest unit in the IVF index file, and CPU handles the rest.

-- Indexing building parameters are the same as IVF_FLAT.
+- IVF_SQ8H has the same index building parameters as IVF_FLAT.
-- Search parameters are the same as IVF_FLAT.
+- IVF_SQ8H has the same search parameters as IVF_FLAT.

 ### IVF_PQ

 `PQ` (Product Quantization) uniformly decomposes the original high-dimensional vector space into Cartesian products of `m` low-dimensional vector spaces, and then quantizes the decomposed low-dimensional vector spaces.
-Instead of calculating the distances between the target vector and the center of all the units, product quantization enables the calculation of distances between the target vector and the clustering center of each low-dimensional space, thereby greatly reducing the time complexity and space complexity of the algorithm.
+Instead of calculating the distances between the target vector and the center of all the units, product quantization enables the calculation of distances between the target vector and the clustering center of each low-dimensional space and greatly reduces the time complexity and space complexity of the algorithm.

 IVF_PQ quantizes the product of vectors, and then performs IVF index clustering.
-Its index file is even smaller than IVF_SQ8, but it will also cause a loss of accuracy at search time.
+Its index file is even smaller than IVF_SQ8, but it also causes a loss of accuracy during searching vectors.

-- Indexing building parameters
+- Index building parameters

    | Parameter   | Description     | Range     |
    | --------| ------------- | ----------- |
    | `nlist` | Number of cluster units　    | [1, 65536] |
    | `m`     | Number of factors of product quantization | `m` should be in {1, 2, 3, 4, 8, 12, 16, 20, 24, 28, 32, 40, 48, 56, 64, 96}, and the dimensions of the low-dimensional vector space should be in {1, 2, 3, 4, 6, 8, 10, 12, 16, 20, 24, 28, 32}.<br>When IVF_PQ index is used in GPU, 'm' should not be greater than 48. |

-   > Example: `{"nlist": 2048, "m": 16}`
+   **Example:** `{"nlist": 2048, "m": 16}`

-- Search parameters are the same as IVF_FLAT.
+- IVF_PQ has the same search parameters as IVF_FLAT.

 ### RNSG

 RNSG (Refined Navigating Spreading-out Graph) is a graph-based indexing algorithm.
 It sets the center position of the whole image as a navigation point, and then uses a specific edge selection strategy to control the out-degree of each point (less than or equal to `out_degree`).
-Therefore, it can reduce memory usage and quickly locate the target position nearby at search time.
+Therefore, it can reduce memory usage and quickly locate the target position nearby during searching vectors.

 The graph construction process of RNSG is as follows: